-- The search bar which allows to run a search in several elements: Agents, reports, alerts, maps, combined graphs, users and / or policies in the Pandora FMS database.
+- The search bar which allows to run a search in several elements: agents, reports, alerts, maps, combined graphs, users and / or policies in Pandora FMS database.

-- The auto-refresh button which, apart from updating the screen, it can be configured to auto-refresh in a determined time interval.
+- The auto-refresh button which, apart from updating the screen, can be configured to auto-refresh in a certain time interval.
 This allows you to configure it to be refreshed every X time on any page.
-By doing this, the session or the information in it won't get lost.
+By doing this, the session or the information in it will not get lost.
 It also displays the updated data.

-- If there are pending system notifications, an alert icon will be displayed and clicking on it will display a modal window with the current alerts.
+- If there are pending system notifications, an alert icon will be displayed and by clicking on it, a modal window with the current alerts will be displayed.

 - A link to the system status, which shows Pandora FMS server status.